-The Reading Club is a great way to encourage your child’s reading fluency.
-This year, we've changed the Club format somewhat to make it easier for everyone to keep track of their reading and to report it to us.
-Read on to find out what's new, what's staying the same, and how your child can participate!
+The Reading Club is a great way to encourage your child’s reading fluency, vocabulary and comprehension.
+Read on to find out how your child can participate!

 The Reading Club is open to all students from Kindergarten to Grade 7.
-To join, simply start tracking your child’s reading on the Reading Club 20 reading log sheet.
+To join, simply start tracking your child’s reading on the Reading Club 20 reading log sheet, found in the Downloads section below.
 On the log, record the date, the name of the book your child read, and your initials.
 You can fill in one line for every day your child reads at least 15 minutes.
 Of course, we are delighted if your child wants to read for more than 15 minutes but please only fill in one line per day.
 Except...

 The second Saturday of every month is a Bonus Reading Day.
 On Bonus Reading Days, you can fill out one line of the reading log for every 15-minute block your child reads.
 For example, if your child reads for an hour on a Bonus Reading Day, you can fill in four lines.
 This is a great way to build up those reading numbers.
 You can find what days are Bonus Reading Days on the school website calendar and they will be announced in the WAAG too.